Rianto-RNT/rnt-computer-app/README.md

   * when user with role admin login then show option to their own dashboard / Admin dashboard
 - Admin Sidebar Navigation
   * List of admin sidebar navigation menu: Dashboard, Product, All Product, Category, Sub-Category, Coupon, and Password.
+- Category Create and show of all list the category
+  * Category form to create category
+  *

 ## Articles